smithy-lang/smithy-kotlin/docs/design/kotlin-smithy-sdk.md

 ([example](https://techcrunch.com/2019/05/07/kotlin-is-now-googles-preferred-language-for-android-app-development/))
 that Kotlin is the preferred language going forward and that "Android will become increasingly Kotlin-first".

-**Suggestion**: We should provide a synchronous client interface.

-**Response**: Why?
-It's easy to generate and it will be easily consumable from Java code.
-It will also feel familiar to those that don't want to mess with coroutines yet and are used to using the existing synchronous APIs.

-**Suggestion**: We should consider generating an async client interface based on `CompletableFuture` but not for the initial release.

-**Response**: Why?

-* Kotlin code can be compiled next to Java code which means customers have a way out to make async service calls with this new SDK _without us generating an API based on futures_.
-In other words, we are not limiting their ability but we are limiting how they are able to go about it.
-They can either write some bridge code in Kotlin or use the blocking interface and orchestrate their own threading around those blocking calls.
-* Our existing `aws-android-sdk` will still be available for some period of time in a maintenance mode.
-Customers that want to use the existing async clients can continue to do so.
-* Generating an async client based off of the `CompletableFuture` will not be terribly difficult using the provided bridge library from JetBrains so if we think customers will find it useful then we should add it.
-Though such a client should be marked with the appropriate `RequiresApi` annotations and be nested in an e.g. `ext` or `jdk8` package to make it clear it is not the primary service interface and using it has some caveats.

 ### Resource Types

 Each resources will be processed for each of the corresponding lifecycle operations as well as the non-lifecycle